-Anyway, it seems that some people go bat-**** crazy (bats go all over themselves as they hang upside down, filling up their caves in this way, really crazy) over such an absolution since they think that it is a kind of permission to those who are not repentant to go ahead and repeat the same behavior.
+Anyway, it seems that some people get upset over such an absolution since they think that it is a kind of permission to those who are not repentant to go ahead and repeat the same behavior.
 No. Anyone seeking absolution under those circumstances, or any priest giving an absolution in such circumstances, commits a sacrilege and is risking going straight to hell.

 I’ve said this before on this blog, but no priest is going to turn anyone over to the police.
 Priests are not police in the confessional.
 They have a different role to play.
 You might well be encouraged strongly to turn yourself in, but your absolution does not depend on your agreeing to that.
 You’ll just be given a penance that you can do, and then given absolution, again, all things being equal.